opendocsg/slw-judgments-backfill/2018_SGHC_227/report.md

 **_Background to the application_**

-2       The bac kground to this matter has been extensively set out in _Re Aathar Ah Kong Andrew_ [2018] SGHC 124, a dec ision by Valerie Thean J where the approval whic h the c reditors of the applic ant had given to a voluntary arrangement proposed by the applic ant was revoked.
+2       The bac kground to this matter has been extensively set out in _Re Aathar Ah Kong Andrew_ <span class="citation">[2018] SGHC 124</span>, a dec ision by Valerie Thean J where the approval whic h the c reditors of the applic ant had given to a voluntary arrangement proposed by the applic ant was revoked.
 I will only set out the fac ts insofar as they are relevant to the Registrar’s Appeal that was heard by me.

 3       The applic ant desc ribed himself as an investor in several businesses and markets over many years.
 His primary investments were in private equity, bonds and listed stoc ks in sec tors suc h as